Steps in the Admissions Procedure for Traditional Programs

 General Admission Requirements

 Applicants who have not completed high school may be admitted on the basis of the General Education Development Test (GED).
-The minimum acceptable composite score is 45 and the minimum acceptable score on the individual test is 35.
+The minimum, composite score acceptable is 45 and the minimum acceptable score on the individual tests is 35.

 Prospective students and their parents are invited and encouraged to visit the campus.
-Admissions counselors are glad to arrange for overnight student guests to stay in university dormitories when space permits.
 Campus tours, class visitations, and conferences with professors may be arranged at the convenience of visitors.

 The Admissions Office for traditional programs is open weekdays 8:00 – 5:00 and at other times by appointment.
 For further information concerning admission to Faulkner University, contact the Director of Admissions: